Undergraduate Special Education

 WORKING WITH PARENTS OF EXCEPTIONAL CHILDREN & COMMUNITY AGENCIES

 Provides insight into the adjustment problems of individuals with disabilities in the home and school environments.
 Particular emphasis upon consultation and supportive skills to aid the person and their parents in dealing with school or agency personnel and programs.

-The course is about reading for students with problems and disabilities through the use of theories, models, and specific research-based programs in phonemic awareness, decoding, reading and comprehension.
-We will examine the processes and skills children and adolescents engage in to read and understand literature and content within the curriculum.
-Specifically the difficulties encountered by students with language and learning differences will be reviewed and research providing "best practices" in teaching phonemic awareness, reading, decoding, and comprehension as a tool for literacy development will be emphasized.
-Students will develop personal philosophies and review and implement instructional strategies for teaching the development and fluency aspects of phonemic awareness, reading, decoding, and comprehension withing the special and regular curriculum.
+This course is about writers and writing.
+We will examine the processes and skills children and adolescents engage in to compose a quality written product.
+Specifically the difficulties encountered by students with language and learning differences will be reviewed and research providing "best practices" in teaching writing as a tool for literacy development will be emphasized.
+Students will develop personal philosophies and instructional strategies for teaching the development and fluency aspects of composition.

 SEMINAR - SPECIAL EDUCATION